OpenApoc/OpenApoc/README.md

 - If the disc image is in .iso format, rename it to "cd.iso"
 - We also support the GOG .cue / .bin files!

-3) Put cd.iso (image or folder) into the data folder under the specified OpenApoc install folder
+3) Put cd.iso (image or folder) into the "data" folder under the specified OpenApoc install folder
 - If you have already specified the "cd.iso" location in the installer, you don't need to do this step
 - To use GOG .cue/.bin you rename the XCOM.cue file to "cd.iso", put that in the OpenApoc data folder, then put the XCOM.BIN, without renaming it, into the data folder too